Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Styling changed by the user is not respected.
+__Description__: Styling changed by the user is not respected.
 DX must not interfere with or override styling changes made by the user (such as importing a custom style sheet for use in an HTML application or web site).

 <details><summary><i>Notes (select to expand)</i></summary><p>See: 1.4.4, 1.4.8, 1.4.10, 1.4.12, 2.2.1, 2.2.2, 2.2.4, 2.3.3</p></details>